-Chen Style Tai Chi Chuan, also spelled taijiquan (more commonly referred to as Tai Chi) is a martial art based on the theory of traditional Chinese medicine, classical philosophy, and the concept of balance of all complementary forces found in the universe (known as Yin and Yang).
+Chen style tai chi chuan or taijiquan (more commonly referred to as tai chi) is a martial art based on the theory of traditional Chinese medicine, classical philosophy, and the concept of balance of the complementary forces found in the universe, known as yin and yang.

-Tai Chi Chuan translates as “Grand Ultimate Fist”.
-It was created by General Chen Wangting (1600 – 1680) from Chenjiagou, or Chen Family VIllage, a small farming village in northern central China (Henan province).
+Tai chi chuan translates as “Grand Ultimate Fist”.
+It was created by General Chen Wangting (1580 – 1660) from Chenjiagou, or Chen Family Village, a small farming community in Henan province, northern central China.

-General Chen combined his family’s martial art with his knowledge of medicine and philosophy to create Tai Chi, a self defense system and health exercise based on the balance of Yin and Yang.
+General Chen combined his family’s martial art with his knowledge of traditional medicine and philosophy to create tai chi, a self defense system and health exercise based on the balance of yin and yang.

-These 3 principles are what makes Chen Style Tai Chi effective for self defense and so good for health!
-Please refer to the article, Three Pillars of Chen Style Tai Chi for a more complete explanation of these principles.
+These 3 principles are what makes Chen style tai chi effective for self defense and so good for health.
+Please refer to the article, The 3 Principles of Chen Style Tai Chi for a more complete explanation of these principles.

 Of these requirements, practice is the most important, because when one practices regularly, they will eventually develop Tai Chi skills and understanding.

-Because Chen Style Tai Chi is a martial art, it offers many benefits to the practitioner for character development.
+Because tai chi is a martial art, it offers many benefits to the practitioner for character development.
 Such qualities as self confidence, self control, self discipline, self respect, etc. can be used in one’s daily life to cultivate balance and inner peace.

-Chen Style Tai Chi is a treasure to humankind.
-Through regular practice one can transform every aspect of their being – physically, mentally, and spiritually.
-This happens through one’s daily practice and is not something that can be described in words!
+Chen style tai chi is a treasure to humankind.
+Through regular practice you can transform every aspect of your being – physically, mentally, and spiritually.
+This happens through your daily practice and is not something that can be described in words!

 Click here to read the Harvard Medical School Guide to Tai Chi: Twelve Weeks to a Healthy Body, Strong Heart, and Sharp Mind